JosieOnGit/Luniks/Historic Events/Stories/Story Drafts.md

 ## Early Drafted Álusken's Mysteries addition
 I've additionally been thinking of adding supernaturalism in one form or another to the existing story of **Álusken's Mysteries**, giving additional roles to *Matthias-Eden* and shining a proper light on the vast difference between the capital city and surrounding cities such as *Keustellet* and *Ippavím*.
 Additionally, I'd like to introduce more small towns within Álusken as well that might gain a connection to **GHOST TEMPLES** as well, but the future will need to tell, and especially what I will come up with within this addition!

-I've been drafting a strange, central spot in the middle of the country of Álusken, which is seemingly "possessed" by an unnatural force of some sorts, which can explain the other various mysteries that occur within the country and can be connected to **GHOST TEMPLES** as well.
+I've been drafting a strange, central spot in the middle of the country of Álusken, which is seemingly "possessed" by an unnatural force of some sorts, which can explain the other various mysteries that occur within the nation and can be connected to **GHOST TEMPLES** as well.
 This will need proper additions, though, and is very subject to change because of the lack of depth as of right now!
 (January 2024).

 ## Deep dive into the history of early Luniksan settlements